ROI, ROS, ROA – Move over! There’s a new kid on the block.

 In Part 1 we discussed some of the online tools job seekers can use to maximize job search results.
 In this article we will focus on ways to ensure your Facebook presence is aligned with your job search objectives.

-When’s the last time you checked your privacy settings on Facebook?
-Unless you have taken the time to create some restrictions, third party programs – that means apps that run on Facebook but have not been created by Facebook – will be granted access to all of your most personal information as soon as any of your friends select one of these applications.
-Sound far fetched?
-Chances are good that you have already engaged one or more of these applications yourself.
-Make your way to the App Settings page under privacy.
-This will show you all the apps you’ve used that have some level of access to your data and all of your friends’ data.
-Click on Edit to set each one individually.
+When was the last time you checked your privacy settings on Facebook?
+Unless you have taken the time to create restrictions, third party programs (that means apps and quizzes that run on Facebook but have not been created by Facebook) will be granted access to all of your most personal information as soon as you—any of your friends—select one of these applications.

-So take a look.
+So take a look around.
 Set your privacy settings according to your desired level of risk.
 Google your name.
 Start actively managing your online presence so that it becomes a positive force in securing your next career opportunity.